 1. Utilize a Voice Assistant - As Siri, Google Assistant, Alexa and other voice assistants continue to become popular, it’s time to utilize them for more than simply asking ‘What is the weather today?’ or ‘How long will it take me to get to work?’
-In 2019, utilize voice assistants for productivity around the office.
+Begin utilizing voice assistants for productivity around the office.
 For example, say ‘Hey Google, remind me to call Fred today at 2 P.M.’
 You can also say, “Hey Siri, email Stacey and ask if she is available to meet on Thursday.’
 Ask your Voice Assistant to set a 30 minute timer in order to focus on your most important task.
-From sending text messages to adding calendar appointments to shopping, begin utilizing your voice assistant in 2019 for productivity.
+From sending text messages to adding calendar appointments to shopping, begin utilizing your voice assistant for productivity.

-3. Utilize an Online Calendar - The smartphone culture has provided worldwide access at the tips of our fingers and if you are a leader who has not created an online calendar yet, now is the time.
+3. Utilize an Online Calendar - The smartphone culture has provided worldwide access at the tips of our fingers.
+If you are a leader who has not created an online calendar yet, now is the time.
 While there are many to choose from, Google Calendar has a simple and free calendar you can use to get started.
-Provide access to your calendar for your spouse and your Administrative Assistant at the office.
+Provide access to your calendar for your spouse, your team, and your Administrative Assistant.
 It’s important to communicate your schedule to those close to you and an online calendar can provide that communication.
-In the event you want to use both a hard copy and electronic copy, Michael Hyatt has written an excellent article on how to use the Full Focus Planner and a digital calendar here - https://michaelhyatt.com/digital-analog-hybrid/
+In the event you want to use both a hard copy and electronic copy, Michael Hyatt has written an excellent article on how to use the Full Focus Planner and a digital calendar here.

-4. Stop Multitasking - Research has proven multitasking is ineffective (https://www.psychologytoday.com/us/blog/creativity-without-borders/201405/the-myth-multitasking) so use 2019 as the opportunity to learn how to focus on one task at a time.
+4. Stop Multitasking - Research has proven multitasking is ineffective.
+Begin training yourself now to focus on one task at a time.
 When skipping back and forth to multiple tasks, you’re losing time and efficiency.
-Begin learning how to focus on one task at a time.
+Learn how to focus on one task at a time.
 It will take time adjust to this new routine, but it will certainly prove to be more productive for you in your area of leadership.
 The next crucial action will guide you in your start in focusing on one task at a time.

-5. Begin Block Scheduling - In order to help keep you focused on one task at a time, block scheduling is the method to begin using in 2019.
-Simply prioritize what area of your work needs most attention or is most important and block a specific amount of time on your calendar (30 minutes, 60 minutes, 90 minutes, etc.) and simply focus your energy and effort on that most important task.
-An example could be ‘I will work on this presentation from 9:00-10:00 A.M. on Thursday morning.’
-So from 9:00-10:00, you are in your office or at the local coffee shop working on the presentation - not switching back and forth from the presentation to ministry calls.
-Ministry calls can take place at 10:01 A.M on Thursday morning, but from 9:00-10:00 A.M. you’re focused on the presentation.
-Sure, emergencies will always arise - you’re in ministry, you’re a leader; but when this happens, simply schedule another block of time for that one task.
+5. Begin Block Scheduling - In order to keep you focused on one task, block scheduling is the method you should take advantage of.
+Start by prioritizing what area of your work needs most attention or is most important and block a specific amount of time on your calendar (30 minutes, 60 minutes, 90 minutes, etc.).
+Then focus your energy and effort on that most important task.
+Sure, emergencies will always arise - you’re a leader.
+When this happens, simply schedule another block of time for that one task.